 The take away from all of this is that if a community association is aware that a dog who has a propensity for biting, takes no action and then, an incident occurs where someone is hurt as a result of that dog’s actions, such as a dog bite, then that association can share in the financial liability reached in favor of the victim.

 Jeffrey Rembaum, Esq. of Kaye, Bender, Rembaum attorneys at law, legal practice consists of representation of condominium, homeowner, commercial and mobile home park associations, as well as exclusive country club communities and the developers who build them.
-He is a regular columnist for The Condo News, a biweekly publication and was inducted into the 2012, 2013 & 2014 Florida Super Lawyers.
+Mr. Rembaum is a Certified Specialist in Condominium and Planned Development Law.
+He is the creator of ‘Rembaum’s Association Roundup’, an e-magazine devoted to the education of community association board members, managers, developers and anyone involved with Florida’s community associations.
+His column appears monthly in the Florida Community Association Journal.
+Every year since 2012, Mr. Rembaum has been selected to the Florida Super Lawyers list and was also named Legal Elite by Florida Trends Magazine.
 He can be reached at 561-241-4462.